6 Amazing Day Trips From Naples, Italy

 The city of Naples is just over 2 hours south of Rome by train, and it is the perfect gateway into one of the most fascinating regions of Italy.
 The city itself is all-consuming and thoroughly engaging.
 Naples may be grittier and more overwhelming than many of the country’s main tourist cities, but that is precisely why you should go.
 When the bustling streets and cramped alleyways get a bit too much, there are several superb day trips from Naples to help you get away from it all.

 Naples is the third most populated city in Italy, and you will know all about this if you try to walk its main streets during rush hour.
 Or pretty much during any daylight hour.
-But the frenetic chaos and energy is what makes this city one of the most engrossing in Italy.
+But the frenetic chaos and energy are what makes this city one of the most engrossing in Italy.
 There’s an abundance of things to see and do around the city, and its steep winding alleyways, panoramic views and truly distinct culture require at least a few days of exploration.

 Naples also happens to be the home of pizza, which means there is almost no such thing as a bad pizza in Naples.
-The city is so much more than just a gateway to southern Italy, and it is the perfect starting point to set the tone for thrilling adventures to the nearby cities.
+The city is so much more than just a gateway to southern Italy; it is the perfect starting point to set the tone for thrilling adventures to the nearby cities.

-Insider tip: Eat the best deep fried pizza at Via Giuseppe Simonelli, 58, and drink the best coffee at Mexico (Piazza Dante Alighieri, 86).
+Insider tip: Eat the best deep-fried pizza at Via Giuseppe Simonelli, 58, and drink the best coffee at Mexico (Piazza Dante Alighieri, 86).

 Day trips from Naples